-When a student receives a financial credit (fee waiver, dropping courses, etc.), the adjustments are credited to the student's account according to the refund schedule.
-This credit will be applied toward remaining charges on the student's account.
-Credit balances from Title IV funds must be refunded.
-All credit balances will be refunded at the end of each semester.
+When a student receives a financial credit (fee waiver, dropping courses, etc.), this credit will be applied toward remaining charges on the student's account according to the refund schedule; however, credit balances from Title IV funds must be refunded.
+All other credit balances will be refunded at the end of each academic year.